-Former Playboy playmates reflect on Hugh Hefner's life
+Playboy playmates reflect on Hugh Hefner's life

 "Godspeed, Hugh Hefner," she tweeted, along with a picture of the two of them hugging.

-Miriam Gonzalez, who graced the magazine in 2001, credited Hefner with changing her life.
+Miriam Gonzalez, who graced the magazine in 2001, thanked Hefner and credited him with changing her life.
+So did Michelle McLaughlin -- a Playmate seven years later.

 "Rest In peace my dear sweet Hugh Hefner Forever in my heart and forever grateful for changing my life.
-I love you," she said.
+I love you," Gonzalez said.

-Amelia Talon, who appeared on the magazine in 2012, described it as an the end of an era, describing it as a "good run."

-Model Adrianne Curry said she was featured on Playboy Magazine's cover twice, and thanked Hefner for believing in her vision.
+Model Adrianne Curry said she was featured on Playboy magazine's cover twice.
+She thanked the magazine titan for believing in her vision and giving her artistic freedom.

-"Thank u for the time together, 2 covers& artistic freedom on my second shoot," she tweeted.
+Hefner is survived by his 31-year-old wife, Crystal, and four grown children, Playboy said.